fb55/entities/readme.md

 > Does `entities` support tree shaking?

 Yes! `entities` ships as both a CommonJS and a ES module.
+Note that for best results, you should not use the `encode` and `decode` functions, as they wrap around a number of other functions, all of which will remain in the bundle.
+Instead, use the functions that you need directly.

 ---